mavlink/mavlink-devguide/en/guide/message_signing.md

 A secret key is 32 bytes of binary data that are used to create message signatures that can be verified by other holders of the key.
 The key should be created on one system in the network (often a GCS) and shared to other trusted devices via secure channels.
-Systems must have a shared key to communicate.
+Systems must have a shared key in order to be able to communicate.

-> **Note** The [C Library](../mavgen_c/message_signing_c.md) supports only one key per link, but this is a choice of the library and not a limit/requirement of the protocol.
+> **Note** The *mavgen* [C](../mavgen_c/message_signing_c.md) and [Python](../mavgen_python/README.md#message_signing) libraries support only one key per link.
+  This is a choice of the library and not a limit/requirement of the protocol.
+  An implementation might instead store a pool of keys, and/or manage keys on a per-connection basis.

-The secret key should be stored in persistent storage, and should not be exposed via any publicly accessible communication protocol.
+The secret key should be stored in persistent storage, and must not be exposed via any publicly accessible communication protocol.
 In particular, the key must not be exposed in MAVLink parameters, MAVLink log files or dataflash log files that may be used for public log analysis.

 The method of generating the secret key is implementation dependent.